Vinita Park, Missouri: History

 The City of Vinita Park—along with the Village of Vinita Terrace—gets its name from "Vinita Station", an electric rail car station that was located at the intersection of Midland and Page.
 The Vinita Park subdivision was laid out in 1905 by A.C.
 Stewart and was later marketed by Everett Davis, of the Davis Realty Development Company.
 A map titled "Vinita Park -- "The Next Reach", by the Davis Realty Development Company, is dated 1909 and can be found in the Library of Congress.
 On November 3, 1941, Vinita Park was incorporated as a village, including the northern subdivisions of Spring Avenue Heights and part of Midland Heights, the Atherton (south of Page Boulevard), and the Vinita Industrial Park.
 On March 13, 1950, Vinita Park changed its status to a City of the 4th Class.
 Voters of both Vinita Park and neighboring Vinita Terrace voted on November 8, 2016, to consolidate into one municipality, to be called the City of Vinita Park.

 The merger took effect on May 10, 2017.

 Education

+Vinita Park is divided between three different school districts: Normandy, Ritenour, and University City.
+The comprehensive high schools of these districts are Normandy, Ritenour, and University City, respectively.

+Washington Elementary School, of the Normandy district, is in Vinita Park and Hanley Hills.
+It began operations in 1930.

+Harrison Elementary School, of the Normandy district, had a Vinita Park postal address though it was not in the city limits.
+Lucas Crossing Elementary School, of the Normandy district, scheduled to open in 2001, took students formerly at Harrison Elementary.

 St. Louis County Library operates the Indian Trails Branch in Vinita Park.
-Vinita Park has three different school districts: Normandy, Ritenour, and University City.

 Government

 Vinita Park has a mayor and a board of aldermen.
 The mayor is elected to a four-year term and aldermen are elected to two-year terms.
-There are three ward divisions which each elect two alderman as required by Missouri law (see here).
+There are three ward divisions which each elect two alderman as required by Missouri law.
 Therefore, there are six aldermen in Vinita Park.
 If there is ever a tie vote in the board of aldermen, the mayor casts a tie-breaking vote but otherwise does not vote.
-The current president of the board also happens to be the mayor's wife.